Lemonhead42/CellarGuide_GAS/README.md

 CellarGuide helps you decide **what to open next**, not what to optimize forever.

 Sometimes the answer is 42.
-Most of the time, it’s just a good bottle at the right moment.
+Most of the time, it’s just a bottle "vum Chaddonay vum Rings" at the right moment.